 - Be careful of women inviting you into places – like clubs or bars; you might end up with a massive bill at the end and be forced to pay it.

 - Staying in a cheap hostel isn’t always good – it can be a bit sketchy, especially other people staying there.
-Bring your own padlock, and if you’re staying in Berlin, know what’s the best area to stay in.
+Bring your own padlock, and if you’re staying in Berlin, do some prior research on neighborhoods beforehand.

 - Keep your belongings close to you in tourist areas or on transport – pickpockets are around and will target you.
 Wear a money belt to hide your cash.